 Reasons for a Salt Water Pool Conversion

-Here are some of the key reasons why to convert a chlorine pool to a salt water one:
+Here are some key reasons why you should consider converting a chlorine pool to a salt water one:

 Often, we associate the typical “pool smell” of the swimming pool to lots of chlorine; however, this is not true.
-This is because of chloramines, which are chemicals that are created when the chlorine in the pool comes in contact with your sweat and urine.
+This is because of chloramines, which are chemicals that are created when the chlorine in the pool comes reacts with your sweat and urine.

 Over time, the chloramines build up and reduce the effectiveness of chlorine in disinfecting the water and minimizes its germ fighting effects.